Ryggs/Weather-Compose/README.md

 - Dynamic Search function and display ( Basically displays your last search in animation inside the search Box)
 ## 🗂 Module

-The Weapose app follows the Clean Architecture model combined with the MVVM design pattern.
+The DVT Weather app follows the Clean Architecture model combined with the MVVM design pattern.
 To learn more, refer to these resources:

 - [Guide to app architecture by Google Android](https://developer.android.com/jetpack/guide)
 - [Clean Architecture by Uncle Bob](https://blog.cleancoder.com/uncle-bob/2011/11/22/Clean-Architecture.html)